-Before going into the Class 9 unseen comprehension, students can look at the marks weightage of the unseen passage as prescribed in the CBSE Class 9 English Syllabus.
+Before going into the Class 9 unseen comprehension, students can look at the marks weightage of the unseen passage for Class 9 as prescribed in the CBSE Class 9 English Syllabus.

 CBSE Class 9 English Unseen Passage: Reading Section

-The unseen passage is asked under the reading section of the Class 9 English Language and Literature paper.
+The unseen passage for Class 9 is asked under the reading section of the English Language and Literature paper.
 A total of two unseen passages are asked in the exam comprising 10 marks each.
 One is a discursive passage and the other is a case based factual passage, as mentioned below.
 The total length of the two passages is around 600-700 words.

 1) Discursive passage: Multiple Choice Questions based on a Discursive passage of 400-450 words are asked to test students’ inference, evaluation and vocabulary.
 They have to answer ten out of twelve questions in the exam.
 (10×1=10)